Expeditors International

 Expeditors International of Washington, Inc. (commonly referred to as Expeditors) is an American Fortune 500 service-based logistics company with headquarters in Bellevue, Washington.
 Expeditors generates highly optimized and customized supply chain solutions for clients with unified technology systems integrated through a global network of over 340+ locations in 100+ countries on six continents.

-As a service-based company, Expeditors doesn't own the aircraft, ships, or trucks used every day.
-This means Expeditors can be highly flexible in their approach to supply chain management, and very effective at finding the best route and pricing options.
+As a service-based company, Expeditors does not own the aircraft, ships, or trucks used every day.

 Financial information

 Expeditors became a publicly traded company in 1984 with the listing of its shares on NASDAQ under the ticker symbol EXPD and were named to the NASDAQ-100 in 2002.
 In November 2023, Expeditors transferred the listing of its common stock to the New York Stock Exchange NYSE, keeping the same symbol "EXPD".
 During their first year as a public company, Expeditors reported more than $50 million in gross revenues and $2.1 million in net earnings.
-Expeditors is currently #299 on the Fortune 500.
+Expeditors was #299 on the 2021 Fortune 500.
 Total revenues exceeded 10 billion ($10.116 billion) in 2021.

-They are known in the financial services community for their unconventional and entertaining SEC filings, which are rumored to be written by former CEO Peter Rose himself, as well as its responses to questions submitted to the company, which are placed on Expeditors' investor website.
+The company became known for its unusually candid written responses to analyst questions in SEC Form 8-K filings.
+Some commentators have suggested the filings were written personally by CEO Peter Rose, as well as its responses to questions submitted to the company, which are placed on Expeditors' investor website.
 Rose announced his retirement in March 2014 as CEO, with his retirement as Chairman effective May 2015.